jackyscript/jackyscript/content/blog/husky.md

 You may be wondering what the title is trying to say.
 It is, unsurprisingly, nothing special and has little to do with the actual mammal, the remains of clothing, or anything remotely related to theater.
 However, the title is not meant to mislead, but rather to demonstrate the habit of people in tech of naming technical tools after phenomena from the real world.

-Recently, I have worked with two interesting tools for frontend development.
+Recently, I was asked to setup automatic linting for frontend development.
+So I researched and stumbled upon on two tools that seemed to be suitable.
 One of them is [`Husky`](https://typicode.github.io/husky/).

 ## What is Husky?

-[`Husky`](https://typicode.github.io/husky/) is a tool that makes it easier to use [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in your project.
+[`Husky`](https://typicode.github.io/husky/) is a tool that manages [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) in your project.
 Git hooks are scripts that run automatically at certain points in your git workflow, such as before you commit or push code.
-Husky helps you set up and share these hooks with your team by including them in your repository.
+Now normally git hooks would be not part of your git repository, but rather something custom on your own machine.
+Husky creates script for this case instead that can be shared with your team by including them in your repository.

 ## Why Use Git Hooks?